Nigeria News: Before APC Will Collapse

 Our correspondent learnt that those who would be quitting APC soon include Senator Dino Melaye, Senator Shehu Sani, Senator Rabiu Kwankwaso, Senator Danjuma Goje, Senator Adamu Aliero, Senator Suleiman Nazif, Senator Aliyu Wamako, Senator Hamisu Misau and Senator Sani Yerima.

-It was also learnt that scores of members of House of Representatives would leave APC alongside Dogara soon.
+It was also learnt that scores of members of the House of Representatives would leave APC alongside Dogara soon.

 But to ensure that this does not happen, the APC leadership met with the aggrieved members of nPDP on Monday.
 But there are no indications that the APC could persuade the aggrieved nPDP to stay.